Cygnet Bay Pearl Farm, Dampier Peninsula, WA © Tourism Western Australia

 Day 1: Markets, pearls and a very long beach

 Begin your Broome adventure by taking a town or mangrove tour with Bart Pigram of Narlijia Tours.
 He's a Yawuru Aboriginal man who does a superb job of telling the complete story of Broome.
 Then head to Pearl Luggers in atmospheric Chinatown to learn about the history of Broome’s pearling industry.
-Shop for pearls at the Cygnet Bay and Paspaley showrooms.
-Visit the historic Japanese cemetery to see 707 gravestones made from colourful rocks.
-Shop for handmade jewellery, clothing and other crafty creations at the Saturday and Sunday morning Broome Courthouse Markets.
-The Staircase to the Moon night markets are held over the two nights of the full moon from June to October at the Town Beach Reserve.
+If you like what you see, head over to the Cygnet Bay and Paspaley showrooms to shop your favourite opals.
+If you're visiting over the weekend, pop by the Broome Courthouse Markets where you can browse for handmade jewellery, clothing and other crafty creations.
+Feeling peckish?
 Have lunch at the Green Mango Café, which also serves homemade gelato (try the local mango).

 Drive 15 minutes to Gantheaume Point, where red cliffs plunge to the turquoise water of the Indian Ocean.
-In the rocky reef at low tide you can see dinosaur footprints that are 130 million years old.
-If it’s high tide look for the plaster cast of the tracks in the clifftop.
-Take a Broome Adventure Company guided kayaking tour to paddle with turtles and discover remote beaches, or spend the afternoon exploring 22-kilometre (14-mile) long Cable Beach, where you can swim safely during the dry season, from May to October (in the wet season deadly stingers may be in the water).
-Whatever season you visit, finish the day with a sunset camel trek along Cable Beach.
-Watch the sun sink into the ocean over drinks and tapas at Zanders or the Sunset Bar and Grill of the Cable Beach Club Resort and Spa, where you’ll spend the night in a suite, villa or bungalow in its tropical gardens and have dinner at the serene Zensai Japanese restaurant.
+In the rocky reef at low tide, you can see dinosaur footprints that are 130 million years old.
+If it’s high tide, look for the plaster cast of the tracks in the clifftop.
+Afterwards, join a guided kayaking tour with Broome Adventure Company, where you'll spot turtles and discover remote beaches.
+If you'd rather stay close to land, spend the afternoon exploring the 22-kilometre (14-mile) long Cable Beach, where you can swim safely during the dry season (from May to October).
+Whatever season you visit, finish the day with a sunset camel trek along Cable Beach and watch the sun sink into the ocean.
+Cheers to a great day over drinks and tapas at Zanders or the Sunset Bar and Grill of the Cable Beach Club Resort and Spa, where you’ll spend the night in a suite, villa or bungalow in its tropical gardens.

-Visit the Malcolm Douglas Crocodile Park and Animal Refuge, where some of Australia’s largest crocodiles are fed at 3pm.
+Visit the Malcolm Douglas Crocodile Park and Animal Refuge, where some of Australia’s largest crocodiles are fed at 3 pm.
 You’ll also see colourful birds, dingoes, kangaroos, emus and snakes.
-Visit the Broome Bird Observatory in Roebuck Bay, home to the world’s greatest diversity of shorebird species.
-Sit down for a modern Asian dinner under the shady cover of frangipani trees at The Aarli.
-Then settle into a deckchair to watch a movie under the stars at Sun Picture Garden, the world’s oldest picture gardens still in operation.
+Next, head to the Broome Bird Observatory in Roebuck Bay, home to the world’s greatest diversity of shorebird species before venturing back to Broome for a modern Asian dinner under a shady cover of frangipani trees at The Aarli.
+After dinner, settle into a deckchair to watch a movie under the stars at Sun Picture Garden, the world’s oldest picture gardens still in operation.

 Day 3: Dampier Peninsula Adventure

-This morning, join Kimberley Wild's one-day Cape Leveque Adventure to explore the remote Dampier Peninsula north of Broome by 4WD bus.
-Driving north on the red earth 4WD track through the woodland of the Dampier Peninsula, listen to the guide explain about the Aboriginal Bardi culture and its place in the Kimberley story.
-Stop for morning tea in the Beagle Bay Aboriginal Community and visit the Sacred Heart Church to see its glimmering pearl shell altar.
-Then board the bus to drive north to the Cygnet Bay Pearl Farm, where you learn about the history and cultivation of the world's finest pearls at Australia's only working pearl farm open to the public.
+This morning, join Kimberley Wild's one-day 4WD Cape Leveque Adventure to explore the remote Dampier Peninsula north of Broome.
+Soak up the red earth landscape from your tour bus while learning about the Aboriginal Bardi culture and its place in the Kimberley story from your guide.
+Your first stop will be morning tea in the Beagle Bay Aboriginal Community where you can visit the Sacred Heart Church to see its glimmering pearl shell altar.
+Back on the bus, you'll drive north to the Cygnet Bay Pearl Farm, Australia's only working pearl farm open to the public.
+Here, you can learn about the history and cultivation of the world's finest pearls.

-Visit an aquaculture hatchery at the Aboriginal community of One Arm Point before enjoying a picnic lunch overlooking the Buccaneer Archipelago, renowned for its king tides.
-At the nearby award-winning Aboriginal eco resort, Kooljaman at Cape Leveque, there is time to go snorkelling and beachcomb around the red rocks.
-Along the boardwalk you'll discover the Aboriginal seasonal calendar and learn how local flora was used for bush tucker, tools and medicine.
-You can take an optional scenic flight back to Broome instead of returning by bus.
+Visit an aquaculture hatchery at the Aboriginal community, One Arm Point, before enjoying a picnic lunch overlooking the Buccaneer Archipelago, renowned for its king tides.
+At the nearby award-winning Aboriginal eco-resort, Kooljaman at Cape Leveque, cool off in the turquoise water by snorkelling or explore the beach beachcombing for shells around the red rocks.
+End your trip on a high with a scenic flight back, or hop back on the bus to Broome.